Don DeLillo: Early life and influences

-DeLillo was born on November 20, 1936, in New York City and grew up in a working-class Italian Catholic family with ties to Molise, Italy, in an Italian-American neighborhood of the Bronx not far from Arthur Avenue.
-Reflecting on his childhood in The Bronx, DeLillo said he was "always out in the street.
+DeLillo was born on November 20, 1936, in New York City and grew up in a Catholic family, with ties to Molise, Italy, in an Italian-American neighborhood of the Bronx not far from Arthur Avenue.
+Reflecting on his childhood in the Bronx, DeLillo said he was "always out in the street.
 As a little boy I whiled away most of my time pretending to be a baseball announcer on the radio.
 I could think up games for hours at a time.
 There were eleven of us in a small house, but the close quarters were never a problem.
 I didn't know things any other way.
 We always spoke English and Italian all mixed up together.
 My grandmother, who lived in America for fifty years, never learned English."

 As a teenager, DeLillo was not interested in writing until he took a summer job as a parking attendant, where the hours spent waiting and watching over vehicles led to a lifelong reading habit.
 Reflecting on this period, in a 2010 interview, he stated, "I had a personal golden age of reading in my 20s and my early 30s, and then my writing began to take up so much time".
 Among the writers DeLillo read and was inspired by in this period were James Joyce, William Faulkner, Flannery O'Connor, and Ernest Hemingway, who was a major influence on DeLillo's earliest attempts at writing in his late teens.

 As well as the influence of modernist fiction, DeLillo has also cited the influence of jazz music—"guys like Ornette Coleman and Mingus and Coltrane and Miles Davis"—and postwar cinema: "Antonioni and Godard and Truffaut, and then in the '70s came the Americans, many of whom were influenced by the Europeans: Kubrick, Altman, Coppola, Scorsese and so on.
 I don't know how they may have affected the way I write, but I do have a visual sense."
 Of the influence of film, particularly European cinema, on his work, DeLillo has said, "European and Asian cinemas of the 1960s shaped the way I think and feel about things.
 At that time I was living in New York, I didn't have much money, didn't have much work, I was living in one room...I was a man in a small room.
 And I went to the movies a lot, watching Bergman, Antonioni, Godard.
 When I was little, in the Bronx, I didn't go to the cinema, and I didn't think of the American films I saw as works of art.
 Perhaps, in an indirect way, cinema allowed me to become a writer."
 He also credits his parents' leniency and acceptance of his desire to write for encouraging him to pursue a literary career: "They ultimately trusted me to follow the course I'd chosen.
 This is something that happens if you're the eldest son in an Italian family: You get a certain leeway, and it worked in my case."